 The UNB divestment campaign is currently led by Rose He, RAVEN research assistant and first year electrical engineering student.

 RAVEN is also supporting the student-led campaign at Saint Thomas University (STU).
 The STU divestment campaign is led by Kelly Green, fourth year student for a double major of Environment & Society Studies and Communication & Public Policy Studies.

 Why is RAVEN involved in a divestment campaign?

 As documented in the 2018 report of the Intergovernmental Panel on Climate Change (IPCC), we must immediately end the development of fossil fuel infrastructure and keep existing resources in the ground

-Given that our organization is a university that values science, we have a responsibility to act on what the science is clearly telling us to do to mitigate climate change, the most urgent planetary crisis of our time.
+Given that RAVEN’s home organization is the University of New Brunswick, an educational institution that strongly values science, we believe that we have a responsibility to act on what scientific evidence has shown us to do time and time again: to mitigate climate change, the most urgent planetary crisis of our time.

 Many of the issues, opportunities and challenges of universities divesting from fossil fuel investments are discussed in this recent article by Jennie Stephens, Dean’s Professor of Sustainability Science & Policy and Director, School of Public Policy & Urban Affairs, Northeastern University.